6 Steps To STart Your Job Search

 "The Lord has commanded us not to be idle.
 Developing the desire and capacity to work helps us contribute to the world in which we live.
 It brings an increased sense of self-worth.
 It blesses us and our families, both now and in the future." - LDS.org, "Why is work an important gospel principle?"

 Finding a job really means you find a career that matches your unique skill set with your needs and wants that will be fulfilling and rewarding.

 Below are 6 steps to help you get started.
 Visit the Find A Better Job Self-Reliance Initiative page for more information and resources.
-If you want additional help, your local Self Reliance Resource Center has missionaries to give personal help as well as others resources and supports.
+If you want additional help, your local Self-Reliance Center has missionaries to give personal help as well as others resources and supports.

 1. Develop a Career PATH

 Choosing a career is a big decision and can be a big investment.
 Like any smart decision, you will want to do your research into potential career options and qualify for guidance from above.

 "7 Behold, you have not understood; you have supposed that I would give it unto you, when you took no thought save it was to ask me.